 State Party: Norway

 World Heritage property: Bergstaden Røros - Mining town of Røros

-Geographical co-ordinates to the nearest second: Bergstaden's Old Town area is located on 11 23' east longitude and 62 35' north latitude, and about 650m above sea level.
+Geographical co-ordinates to tl ne nearest second: Bergstaden's Old Town area is located on 11 0 23' east longitude and 62 0 35' north latitude, and about 650m above sea level.

 Date of WH List inscription: 1980

-Organisation or entity respon ICOMOS Norway has carried out the periodic reporting for the Directorate for Cultural Heritage (Riksantikvaren) Norway.
+Organisation or entity responsi ible for the preparation of this report: ICOMOS Norway has carried out the periodic reporting for the Directorate for Cultural Heritage (Riksantikvaren) Norway.
 Coordinator for the ICOMOS Norway working group is Amund Sinding-Larsen, with Siri Myrvoll, Christopher Pound and Flemming Aalund taking part, supported by Bjarte Gullachen and Dag Nilsen.

 The Report: This report addresses the WH site as inscribed in 1980 that is also regarded for practical terms to constitute the protection area.
 Please refer to the contract between Riksantikvaren and ICOMOS Norway dated 09 Aug 2002.

 We note the current discussion on extending the WH site boundary to include "Circumferencen", within which are located very significant cultural heritage and natural resources.

 Date of the report: Oslo 29.
 May 2003

-Signature on behalf of the Sta ate Party
+Signature on behalf of the State e Party

 Signature:

 Name:

 Function: